ray-project/ray/doc/source/cluster/config.rst

 ``docker.head_image``
 ~~~~~~~~~~~~~~~~~~~~~
-Docker image for the head node to override the default :ref:`docker image <cluster-cluster-configuration-image>`.
+Docker image for the head node to override the default :ref:`docker image <cluster-configuration-image>`.

 * **Required:** No
 * **Importance:** Low